confluentinc/schema-registry/docs/deployment.rst

    bin/kafka-console-producer --broker-list localhost:9092 --topic _schemas_restore --property parse.key=true < schemas.log

-Migration from Zookeeper master election to Kafka master election
+Migration from |zk| master election to Kafka master election
 -----------------------------------------------------------------

-It is not required to migrate from Zookeeper based election to Kafka based master election.
+It is not required to migrate from |zk| based election to Kafka based master election.
 If you choose to do so, you need to make the below outlined config changes as the first step in all Schema Registry nodes